EnMasseProject/enmasse-workshop/README.md

 The console application can be configured using a `device.properties` file which provides following parameters :

-* _service.hostname_ : hostname of the EnMasse messaging service to connect
+* _service.hostname_ : hostname of the EnMasse messaging/mqtt service to connect (for AMQP or MQTT)
 * _service.port_ : port of the EnMasse messaging service to connect
 * _service.temperature.address_ : address on which temperature values will be sent (should not be changed from the _temperature_ value)
 * _service.control.prefix_ : prefix for defining the control address for receiving command (should not be changed from the _contro_ value)